jstonge/pdf-zoo/README.md

 <img src="image-url" alt="schema workflow" width="600">
 ```

-where dependencies are other libraries in the documents and tags can be found in the TAGxonomy below.
+where dependencies are other libraries in the document and tags can be found in the following TAGxonomy

 <details><summary>TAGxonomy!</summary>